stavank/3-SAT_Solver_Complete/README.md

 Also, I have used the Parallel Java 2 Library Developed by Prof. Alan Kaminsky at RIT, to make this a parallel application, a solution that works on a multicore architecture.

+Implementation Details :<br>
+DPLLParallel is the main class and Clause is a helper class.<br>

 Applications of Boolean Satisfiability in Real world :<br>
 1) Automatic Test-Pattern Generation<br>
 2) Combinational Equivalence Checking<br>